This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Before you hit your final destination of Trier, stay overnight in Bernkastel-Kues, a spa town peppered with wood-timbered houses, many a hot spring, and the ruins of the Landshut Castle.

-It’s here that you should raise a(nother) glass of perfectly poured Riesling in celebration of the Mosel valley, one of the best road trips in Germany.
+It’s here that we raised a(nother) glass of perfectly poured Riesling in celebration of the Mosel Valley, one of the best road trips in Germany.

 Where to Stay

-Cochem ⇒ Hotel Villa Vinum for its highly rated service, perfect riverside location, and quirky decor.
+In Cochem stay at Hotel Villa Vinum for its highly rated service, perfect riverside location, and quirky decor.

-Trier ⇒ Vienna House Easy for its excellent location close to the old town, modern and funky style, and private parking garage.
+In Trier stay at Vienna House Easy for its excellent location close to the old town, modern and funky style, and private parking garage.

 Get connected instantly with Saily’s eSIM and enjoy hassle-free activation on arrival.
 Get your Saily eSIM with 5% discount using code THEGAPDECADERS5 and start using your data in minutes!